alexander-jackson/alexander-jackson.github.io/content/posts/incidents-are-hard.md

 there and have the confidence to make decisions.

-Separating out the participants into different groups also allows them to work in parallel. you might find that a rollback isn't possible but at least you were ready to go if the option presented itself.
+Separating out the participants into different groups also allows them to work in parallel.
+You might find that a rollback isn't possible but at least you were ready to go if the option presented itself.
 You might discover that the customer impact is less than expected, but having the revert build through earlier is always useful.